Dragic’s triple-double lifts Heat past Mavs, 105-99

 “He looks like he’s got a couple years left,” Nowitzki said about Wade.
 “He can still take games over, he’s making good decisions with the ball, he’s still athletic enough to get by people.
 So to me, he looks great.”

 Mavericks: Dallas dealt with a couple injury scares early — Nowitzki rolled his ankle pregame but started the game, and Doncic left after 3 minutes following a knee-to-knee collision with Miami’s Derrick Jones Jr. Doncic returned later in the first quarter. ...
-Justin Jackson turned 24 on Thursday. ...
-Mavs assistant Jenny Boucek was an assistant for WNBA’s Miami Sol, under the original Heat coach Ron Rothstein.
+Mavs assistant Jenny Boucek was an assistant for the WNBA’s Miami Sol, under original Heat coach Ron Rothstein.

-Heat: Josh Richarsdson (bruised left heel) was out Thursday, joining Justise Winslow (sore right thigh) and Rodney McGruder (sore left knee) as Heat regulars out with injuries.
-It’s unclear if any will be able to play in New York on Saturday. ...
+Heat: Josh Richardson (bruised left heel) was out, joining Justise Winslow (sore right thigh) and Rodney McGruder (sore left knee) as Heat regulars out with injuries....
 Friday is the 16th anniversary of Wade’s triple-double — 29 points, 11 rebounds, 11 assists — in the NCAA tournament for Marquette against Kentucky, the game that sent him to the Final Four.

 DIRK IN MIAMI

-This was the 27th — and possibly final — time Nowitzki appeared in a game at Miami; the Mavs went 13-14 in those games, the most notable win of course being the title-clinching Game 6 of the 2011 NBA Finals.
+This was the 27th time Nowitzki appeared in a game at Miami; the Mavs went 13-14 in those games, the most notable win being the title-clinching Game 6 of the 2011 NBA Finals.
 He says being in Miami brings back memories of both “the most epic collapse” in the 2006 finals, and the 2011 victory.
 “Little bit of mixed emotions, but usually, the good memories win,” Nowitzki said.

-With Richardson sidelined for only the third time this season, the Heat used their 25th starting lineup.
+The Heat used their 25th starting lineup.
 That ties last season’s club for the third-most in franchise history behind 31 in 2014-15 and 30 in 2007-08.
 Entering Thursday only New Orleans (29), Cleveland (28) and Phoenix (26) have used more starting fives.
-The NBA average is just under 18, and Orlando — with only eight lineups so far — has used the fewest in the league.
+The NBA average is just under 18, and Orlando — with only eight lineups so far — has used the fewest.

 Mavericks: At Oklahoma City on Sunday.